MarcusFulbright/Aura.SqlMapper_Bundle/README.md

 #### Aggregate Builder

-The Aggregate Builder represents the point of contact for your application.
-The API defined here will have everything your application needs to concern itself with.
-There is nothing for you to implement, just more boilerplate for the bootstrap:
+The Aggregate Builder is responsible for maintaining the externally facing API.
+Your application can interact with it, the *Row Builder*, or the *Domain Builder* interchangeably.
+There is nothing for you to implement here, just more boilerplate to add to your bootstrap:

 ```php